 Yayoi Kusama has created a new sculptural work for FIAC’s annual Hors les Murs project series.
 Installed in the Place Vendôme, Life of the Pumpkin Recites, All About the Biggest Love for the People (2019) expands on several of the artist’s best-known motifs: the pumpkin, the polka dot and the inflatable.

 A solo exhibition by Neo Rauch at Palazzo Pitti in Florence takes in works from 2006 to the present and marks the artist’s first museum exhibition in Italy.
 The show is being curated by art historian Max Seidel and Serena Calamai.

 October 18 and 19, 2019

 Two events celebrate the new publication Donald Judd Interviews—featuring sixty interviews conducted with the artist in conversation with artists, critics, curators, and other contemporaries over the course of four decades.
-On October 18, New York’s Metrograph cinema, Judd Foundation, and David Zwirner Books present a screening of Michael Blackwood’s 1972 documentary film, The Artist's Studio: Donald Judd.
-The following day, Judd foundation will host a marathon reading in partnership with David Zwirner Books and Independent Curators International.
+On October 18, New York’s Metrograph cinema, Judd Foundation, and David Zwirner Books present a screening of Michael Blackwood’s 1972 documentary film, The Artist's Studio: Donald Judd. , Judd foundation will host a marathon reading in partnership with David Zwirner Books and Independent Curators International.
 ICI Collaborators who will read from the book include Barbara London, Juliana Steiner, and Sally Tallant.